bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 # RandomSkunk.Results [![NuGet](https://img.shields.io/nuget/vpre/RandomSkunk.Results.svg)](https://www.nuget.org/packages/RandomSkunk.Results)

-This library contains three result types: `Result<T>`, which represents the result of an operation that has a return value; `MaybeResult<T>`, which represents the result of an operation that has an optional return value; and `Result`, which represents the result of an operation that does not have a return value. `Result<T>`, and `MaybeResult<T>`.
+This library contains three result types: `Result<T>`, which represents the result of an operation that has a return value; `Maybe<T>`, which represents the result of an operation that has an optional return value; and `Result`, which represents the result of an operation that does not have a return value.

 ## Usage